jlstdio/QuantumComputingLearning/README.md

 ## [Microsoft Research : Quantum Computing for Computer Scientists](https://www.youtube.com/watch?v=F_Riqjdh2oM)

- > This talk discards hand-wavy pop-science metaphors and answers a simple question: from a computer science perspective, how can a quantum computer outperform a classical computer?
-Attendees will learn the following:

  > Representing computation with basic linear algebra (matrices and vectors) The computational workings of qbits, superposition, and quantum logic gates Solving the Deutsch oracle problem: the simplest problem where a quantum computer outperforms classical methods